 Aspiring operating system developers who target x86 often don't get beyond writing a boot sector.
 Seldom do they even complete it due to the inordinate amount of time one has to spend, to understand the "tricks" required to get the processor into a "sane" (protected) mode of operation before the kernel may start executing.
 This is why new kernel writers are often advised to use an alternative like Grub to bootstrap their kernel and focus on implementing the kernel itself, rather than the plumbing.
 Why Grub?
 Because it is one of the boot loaders that implements the Multiboot specification.

 The Multiboot specification details the steps that kernel and bootloader developers need to follow in order to be compatible with (and usable by) each other.
-In terms of code, Multiboot compliant operating systems contain a 48 byte structure called the Multiboot header (in its entirety), somewhere within the first 8192 bytes of the kernel image, longword aligned. on a 4K boundary.
+In terms of code, Multiboot compliant operating systems contain a 48 byte structure called the Multiboot header (in its entirety), somewhere within the first 8192 bytes of the kernel image, longword aligned. .
 [Updated: 10/6/2005, 12:23 PM].
 Actual details about the fields are documented in the Multiboot specification here.

 Most "roll your own OS" tutorials explain the steps required to make a kernel bootable by Grub.
 But all of them assume you are using GCC.
 If you are using the Visual C++ tool chain you are out of luck, until now.
 This post will explain how you can make GRUB boot your PE kernel image produced by the Visual C++ compiler.